 The mission of the Student Union and Atterbury Student Success Center is to provide a welcoming, sustainable environment that values the diversity of all students and encourages collaboration and understanding through formal and informal associations.

-The mission of the Swinney Recreation Center (SRC) is to develop healthy lifestyles through leisure activities by providing diverse recreational opportunities to the University community within an environment that values and embraces individual differences.
+The mission of Campus Recreation is to develop healthy lifestyles through leisure activities by providing diverse recreational opportunities to the University community within an environment that values and embraces individual differences.

-The Center offers students and its members an array of personal fitness options, including aerobics classes, fitness center, 25-yard indoor/outdoor swimming pool, steam and sauna rooms, bicycle check-out, kinesis equipment, intramural sports, bod pod body mass indexing system, racquetball and squash ball courts, eighth-mile indoor track, outdoor track, five basketball courts and outdoor soccer/recreational stadium.
-The Center also operates an annex at the Hospital Hill campus.
+Recreation facilities and programs at the Swinney Center include an array of personal fitness options, including aerobics classes, fitness center, 25-yard indoor/outdoor swimming pool, steam and sauna rooms, bicycle check-out, kinesis equipment, intramural sports, bod pod body mass indexing system, racquetball and squash ball courts, eighth-mile indoor track, outdoor track, five basketball courts and outdoor soccer stadium.
+Campus Recreation also operates an annex at the Hospital Hill campus.

 The mission of the Women’s Center is to advocate, educate and provide support services for the advancement of women’s equity on campus and within the community at large.